 Downtime

-• The non-surgical rhinoplasty has no downtime, although there are some slight limitations on activity (you need to take it easy for 24 hours, and avoid pressure on your nose for 7 days).
+- The non-surgical rhinoplasty has short recovery periods, with some slight limitations on activity (you need to take it easy for 24 hours, and avoid pressure on your nose for 5 days).

-• Surgical rhinoplasty has downtime.
-Most people take 2 weeks off work, and swelling can persist for over 6 months.
+- Surgical rhinoplasty has longer downtime.
+Most people take 2 weeks off work, and swelling can persist for weeks to months.

 Results

-• Non-surgical rhinoplasty can improve many concerns people have about their nose.
-It can camouflage bumps, lift and refine a droopy nose tip, and straighten crookedness.
-It can partially improve very large bumps, but cannot reduce wide-set nostrils.
+- Non-surgical rhinoplasty can address many concerns people have about their nose.
+It can camouflage bumps, lift and refine a droopy nose tip, and straighten natural crookedness.
+However there are limitations in how much change is possible.

-• Surgical rhinoplasty can improve almost all aesthetic concerns you may have about your nose.
+- Surgical rhinoplasty can address almost all aesthetic concerns you may have about your nose.

 Longevity

-• Results from a non-surgical rhinoplasty wear off over time, and typically need maintenance every 12-24 months.
+- Results from a non-surgical rhinoplasty wear off over time, typically over 12-24 months.

-• Results from surgery are permanent, however your nose continues changing as you age.
-This means you may need additional treatments to improve the appearance of your nose in the future.
+- Results from surgery are permanent, however your nose continues changing as you age.

 Some studies quote dissatisfaction rates of over to 40% after surgical rhinoplasty.